changs/slimzsh/README.md

 slimzsh
 =======

-A small, usable configuration for ZSH
+A small, usable configuration for ZSH.
+It enables all the awesomeness of ZSH with small and tidy config.

 # Install